Xrysnow/lua-misc/README.md

 # lua-misc

-Some unuseful codes in lua.
+Some uesless codes in lua.